 Before moving to the next section, be sure to meet the prerequisites below:

 The most common approach to CORS is to set it up globally on all API endpoints.
-There are many ways to achieve that in Next.js.
+There are many ways to achieve this in Next.js.
 Here, you will explore three methods for using CORS in Next.js.

 headers